Global demand for polyvinyl chloride (PVC) is expected to increase about 3.2% per year until 2021, according to market research organization Ceresana.

 Asia-Pacific has 56% of the global market share, making it the largest sales market.
 The report says this market is also poised to see the strongest growth in the foreseeable future.
-North American and Western European markets are back on a growth path following losses in previous years.
+North American and Western European markets have returned onto a growth path after incurring severe losses in previous years.

 The construction industry is the prime sales market for PVC products.
-In China, while there has been slowing, construction in China is still growing at higher rates than in most other countries.
+In China, while there has been some slowing, construction continues to grow at higher rates than in most other countries.

 In India, which Ceresana calls one of the world PVC market's "growth motors," demand is expected to increase 4.9% per year.

 The United States suffered from weak domestic demand in recent years, but is seeing local demand for PVC products rise again, thanks to positive developments in the construction sector.

 In Western Europe, the research firm said that crisis-affected countries on the Mediterranean Sea seem to have touched bottom.
 It view markets in Germany, France, and the United Kingdom as comparatively stable.

 Overall Western European consumption of PVC is projected to rise again by approximately 1% in the coming years.

 United States PVC producers have offset low demand at home by considerably increasing their export volume.
 Feedstock prices in the U.S. have come down notably, thanks to the shale gas boom; U.S. manufacturers have the opportunity to capitalize on low prices when competing internationally.